sabbirShaikh/Store-Shopping-Website---using-dummy-apis/README.md

-# STORE. | Modern E-commerce Marketplace
+# STORE. | E-commerce Product Page

 A high-performance, responsive e-commerce web application built with **React 18**, **Tailwind CSS**, and the **DummyJSON API**.
 This project demonstrates real-world frontend architecture, global state management, and a modern shopping cart experience.